 - Make sure your child is supervised at all times.
-If you can't be with your child, try to avoid using a new caregiver.
-This may add to your child's anxiety. - Hold and comfort your child as much as possible especially when he or she is crying or upset. - If your child is being aggressive, redirect him or her to positive activities.
-Look for relaxing things he or she can do. - Speak softly and be as calm as possible around your child. - Give your child a lot of attention.
+If you can't be with your child, try to avoid switching to a new caregiver.
+That kind of change may add to your child's anxiety. - Hold and comfort your child as much as possible especially when they're crying or upset. - If your child is being aggressive, redirect them to positive activities.
+Look for relaxing things they can do. - Speak softly and be as calm as possible around your child. - · Give your child a lot of attention.

 A baby/toddler's stress may only last a short time.
 But ongoing or repeated stress may affect your child long-term.
-If you're concerned about any extreme behavior, please call your child's doctor right away.
+If you're concerned about any extreme behavior, call your child's doctor right away.